xiaofanliang/AeroATLGreenway/README.md

 This project uses AeroATL Greenway Plan as a case study to critically examine such a connectivity infrastructure for Aerotropolis residents that contest the mobility barriers posed by H-JAIA airport and its surrounding built environment.
 We ask two research questions: 1) is H-JAIA a barrier to nearby residents’ mobility, and 2) how well the AeroATL Greenway Plan can improve Aerotropolis residents’ walking and biking trip distance and experience.
 For the first question, we use origin and destination flow data from Atlanta Regional Commission’s Activity-based Model to quantify and visualize H-JAIA’s barrier effect.
 For the second question, we model changes in trip distance and trip experience with six network scenarios and host a participatory modeling workshop with community members to discuss and validate scenario modeling results.
 We work with [Aerotropolis Atlanta](https://aeroatl.org/special-projects/aeroatl-greenway-model-mile/) to understand contexts, set our goals, and engage with stakeholders.

 This project is part of Xiaofan Liang's City and Regional Planning PhD Dissertation at Georgia Institute of Technology.
-It is funded by (ACRP (Airport Cooperative Research Program) Graduate Research Award)[https://www.trb.org/ACRP/GraduateResearchAwards.aspx].
+It is funded by [ACRP (Airport Cooperative Research Program) Graduate Research Award](https://www.trb.org/ACRP/GraduateResearchAwards.aspx).

 ### Data